srikanth-maganti/Celebrity-Face-Generator/README.md

-# 🎭 Celebrity Face Generator
+# 🎭 Celebrity Face Generator by Team ReLU

 A deep learning-based application that generates celebrity faces using  Generative Adversarial Network.
 The project is built using *Streamlit* and deployed on *Streamlit Cloud*.